ammanhailu/rubber-ducky/README.md

 This is the code for a budget rubber ducky WiFi paasword stealer for windows OS using a ATtiny85.
 You will get the plain text password sent to your webhook for your use.
 The code will also hide the cmd of whatever device you plug the rubber ducky in.

+The payload hide cmd window code was from hak5darren

 password grabber: https://webhook.site/